andela-technology/qualified-docs/content/creating-content/challenges/guides/sql-without-rspec.md

 Furthermore, you can disable sample tests and candidates will only be able to interface with the query output shown on the code runner user interface.

-This approach enables candidates to operate at a high level agnostic of the language driving the test harness.
+This approach enables candidates to engage with the challenge at a high level agnostic of the language driving the test harness.

 #### Exposing testing code

-On the other extreme, you can pick a language and write a normal test suite in its testing framework, exposing the test cases (and possibly database setup/teardown code) to the candidate as you would in a non-SQL challenge.
+On the other extreme, you can pick a language and write a normal test suite in a testing framework, exposing the test cases (and possibly database setup/teardown code) to the candidate as you would in a non-SQL challenge.

-This approach enables candidates to work at a lower level and use a specific programming language to interact with the database and help them work through the challenge.
+This approach enables candidates to work at a lower level and use a specific programming language to interact with the database as they work through the challenge.

 Although the solution code itself may still be entirely SQL, the presence of a non-SQL programming language in the harness may have an impact in the skills you'll be testing.